capitalch/trace-new/lab/react-use-reducer-redux/src/readme.md

 ## Phase 2
 - Nested counter: Done
 - send random message to display in a div: Done
+- Array update: Done
+- middleware like thunk
+- Typed state
 - async query from api and display in div
-- middleware like thunk